antoniablair/pyladies_scraping_workshop/imdb_exercise_2_solution.md

 ```

-## What if I don't want to wait 5 seconds when I scrape the first URL?
+## What if I don't want to wait a few seconds when I scrape the first URL?

 Ideally, we want to skip the time delay the first time we run `for url in urls`, but have a delay for each additional URL.